flkou/starter-hugo-research-group/content/post/resources-and-notes-for-the-teaching-of-psychology/index.md

 ---
 Society for the Teaching of Psychology ([Facebook Group](https://www.facebook.com/groups/teachpsych/))

-Teach Psych Science (<https://teachpsychscience.org/>): Search with "Exemplar Study" to find great papers and associated activities suitable for use in introductory statistics classes.
+Teach Psych Science (<https://teachpsychscience.org/>): Search with "Exemplar Study" to find great papers and associated activities suitable for use in undergraduate statistics/methods classes.